czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

       - Time scale is closer to being on the order of milliseconds
 - Layering More Formally
   - Layering
-    - Recall that in the Hazel's Hats analogy, we simplified a complex task (transferring hats) by outsourcing reliable transmission to an import-export agency who in turn outsourced package delivery to the post office who in turn oursourced single-hop package transmission to a carrier, etc.
+    - Recall that in the Hazel's Hats analogy, we simplified a complex task (transferring hats) by outsourcing reliable transmission to an import-export agency who in turn outsourced package delivery to the post office who in turn outsourced single-hop package transmission to a carrier, etc.
     - Similarly, in networking, an email transfer is simplified by subcontracting reliable delivery to transport like TCP who subcontracts packet delivery to the network layer who subcontracts to the data link etc.
     - This division of labor in networking is called layering; each horizontal slice (layer) is given a number, starting with 1 for physical, 2 for data link. etc.
       - While TCP only uses the bottom 4 layers, the most general model is the OSI/ISO model